J-S-Nafeez/Read-Recycle/README.md

 git clone https://github.com/J-S-Nafeez/Read-and-Recycle.git
 Navigate into the project directory: cd Read-and-Recycle
-Install dependencies: Run the following command to install all necessary dependencies: npm install
+Install dependencies:
+npm install
-Start the project: Once the installation is complete, you can start the project using: npm start
+Start the project:
+npm start
 This will launch the React development server, and the app will be available at http://localhost:3000.

 📜 License:
 This project is licensed under the ISC License - see the LICENSE file for details.